CrayLabs/SmartSim/doc/run_settings.rst

       **MpirunSettings**

       Run a job with the `mpirun` command (MPI-standard) on a Slurm based system.
 Any arguments passed in the `run_args` dict will be converted into `mpirun` arguments and prefixed with `"--"`.
 Values of `None` can be provided for arguments that do not have values.

       .. code-block:: python

             from smartsim import Experiment

-            # Initialize the experiment and provide launcher Slurm
+            # Initialize the Experiment and provide launcher Slurm
             exp = Experiment("name-of-experiment", launcher="slurm")

             # Initialize a MpirunSettings object